thatiphele/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 (comma),the standard library nor code anything else than the line of expected line of code at the expected line.
 The code should be written at line 19, before the ; No removing anything from the initial code (not even the comments) and don’t change anything but the line of code I add (no changing the spaces to tabs!)

+103-infinite_add.c A function that prints an integer.
+I can only use _putchar function to print.
+No using long,arrays or pointers nor hard-code special values.

+104-print_buffer.c A function that prints a buffer using the standard library.
+It must print the content of size bytes of the buffer pointed by b
+The output should print 10 bytes per line
+Each line starts with the position of the first byte of the line in hexadecimal (8 chars), starting with 0,show the hexadecimal content (2 chars) of the buffer, 2 bytes at a time, separated by a space,show the content of the buffer.
+If the byte is a printable character, print the letter, if not, print . and end with a new line \n. f size is 0 or less, the output should be a new line only \nThe output should look like the following example, and formatted exactly the same way as the main.c file.